jlevy/on-books/README.md

 - 📖June Casagrande,
   [*The Best Punctuation Book, Period: A Comprehensive Guide for Every Writer, Editor, Student, and Businessperson*](https://www.amazon.com/Best-Punctuation-Book-Period-Businessperson/dp/1607744937), 2014 — Most style guides omit some punctuation nuances;
-  this book isÂ the most careful and detailed of its kind.
+  this book is the most careful and detailed of its kind.

 ## Book Design